hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 forms, it was only the introduction of electricity that did away with exhausting and often dangerous labor (Caro 1982; box 6.12).

-## Box 6.12 Importance of electricity for easing housework {.featuretitle}
+Box 6.12 Importance of electricity for easing housework

 The liberating effects of electricity are unforgettably illustrated in Robert Caro's (1982) first volume of Lyndon Johnson's biography.
 As Caro